b1n01/mirra-api/README.md

 ## App

-There is a client using this api, chck it out [here](https://github.com/b1n01/mirra-app)
+There is a client using this api, check it out [here](https://github.com/b1n01/mirra-app)

+## Note

+This is just a proof of concept, development has been stopped for many years now.